Everything We Know About 'Westworld' Season 3 So Far

 On February 12, HBO unveiled Season 3 key art which contained the tagline "Free Will Is Not Free."
 The image features a robotic figure — possibly Paul's character Caleb's robot George — hunched over and trudging through sands as a futuristic cityscape dwells in the background.

-Only two teasers featuring characters and footage have been shared.
+As of February 20, only two teasers featuring characters and footage had been shared.
 The first one debuted ahead of the Game of Thrones series finale in May 2019 and focused on Paul's character, while viewers were treated to an even better look at Season 3 with the San Diego Comic-Con trailer in July 2019.
-No trailers have been released yet in 2020.

 Westworld, Season 3, Premieres Sunday, March 15, 9/8c, HBO